You Can Never Go Home Again

 “We determined that the rifle that had been sitting on the porch, was the rifle used in the incident,” he said.
 “We determined that it was her fingerprints on the gun.
 The husband’s fingerprints were on the gun too, but the nature of the wound suggested to us that it was not self-inflicted.
 All of the evidence we found, and gathered at the scene, suggested that the idea that anyone but the wife was the alleged shooter were remote.

-“Before the trial begins, the wife’s defense lawyer asked the judge for a sidebar,” Dan said.
+“Before the trial began, the wife’s defense lawyer asked the judge for a sidebar,” Dan said.
 “The judge agreed to this, and he invited the state’s lawyer, and me, to attend this sidebar.

 “Before we begin your honor,” the defense’s lawyer says.
 “The defense would like to submit into evidence the idea that the accused had every reason to shoot her husband, because he was a real sonofabitch.”

 “To this point in my career,” Dan said.
 “I attended hundreds of court cases.
 I’ve witnessed such a wide variety of claims of innocence that it would take months to document them.
 I’ve witnessed defense attorneys make insanity claims and temporary insanity claims.
-I thought I’d heard everything, in other words, but this defense was a new, and almost laughable, one to me.
+I thought I’d heard everything at that point in my career, but this defense was a new, and almost laughable.
+I’m serious, I almost laughed when the lawyer said that, because I couldn’t believe the lawyer asked for a sidebar to submit that claim to the judge.

 “I walked back to my seat and I did laugh a little.
 I snickered at what I considered defense so laughable that I wondered if the judge would declare a mistrial on the basis that the lawyer for the defense was incompetent, and that the wife would need a new lawyer.